 It would be tough to beat San Francisco's performance from last offseason, but the 49ers did well in 2020.
 They were able to get a first-round pick for DeForest Buckner, which they used on replacement Javon Kinlaw, and they also replaced Emmanuel Sanders with Brandon Aiyuk in the first round.
 Bringing back Arik Armstead and Jimmie Ward were big for the defense, and the 49ers found a potential Pro Bowl replacement for Joe Staley in Trent Williams at a minimal trade cost.

 Seattle took some risks in the offseason, undergoing major turnover on the offensive line and allowing Jadeveon Clowney to walk in free agency.
 Even after re-signing Jarran Reed and signing Bruce Irvin, the pass rush looks like a major weakness.
-Cornerback acquisition Quinton Dunbar also might backfire now that the veteran is in legal trouble .
+The secondary looks vastly improved with cornerback Quinton Dunbar and star safety Jamal Adams, albeit at a huge long-term draft cost.
 Carlos Hyde and Greg Olsen do add meaningful veteran depth to the offense, while first-round linebacker Jordyn Brooks is a clear move toward the future.

 The Bucs are going for it in 2020, and good for them.
 The offense should protect the ball better, at the very least, by transitioning from Jameis Winston and Tom Brady at quarterback, and that move also helped the team convince Rob Gronkowski to come out of retirement.
 Those moves upstaged some impressive work retaining the team's top pass rushers from last season, bringing back Shaq Barrett, Jason Pierre-Paul and Ndamukong Suh.
 The Bucs also did well early in the draft, getting athletic offensive tackle Tristan Wirfs, safety Antoine Winfield Jr. and running back Ke'Shawn Vaughn.
+The addition of LeSean McCoy adds further running back depth.
 It's clear why Tampa Bay is expected by many to be the most improved team in 2020.

 Washington is undergoing a face-lift in every possible way, including a pending name change.
 Somehow, maligned owner Daniel Snyder convinced another well-regarded head coach to run the team in former Panthers head Ron Rivera, and he's put his imprint on the team with defensive additions like Thomas Davis, Kendall Fuller and Ronald Darby.
 The defensive move Washington is most excited about is second overall pick Chase Young, who has the potential to be a generational pass rusher.
 Like last season, the biggest concern is on offense, and it's difficult to see Washington making much progress there based on its offseason moves.